KutnerUri/surfaces/README.md

 While these native solutions provided valuable insights, they were not sufficient to fully address the challenge at hand.
 The need for a more flexible and efficient solution led to the creation of this project.

-## Show Your Support

-If you find this project interesting or helpful, consider giving a star to this [repository](https://github.com/kutneruri/automatic-elevation-surfaces).
-Your support encourages me to keep exploring and improving.
-Enjoy the journey with us!

 ## Further Reading

 Interested in learning more about elevation in design systems?
 Here are some resources that discuss how different design systems handle elevation, especially in light and dark modes: